scevans/coffee-data/README.md

 **workday** = binary, whether coffee was dispensed during a work day (mon thru fri) or a weekend (sat-sun)

-**warmup** = binary, whether the espresso machine had to "warm up" before dispensing coffee (i.e. if it hadn't been used in several hours)
+**warmup** = binary, whether the espresso machine had to "warm up" before dispensing coffee (i.e. if it hadn't been used in several hours).

 **X** = notes, comments

+# Anticipated FAQ

+**What do the red points in the figures represent?**

+The red points indicate times where the machine had to warm up before dispensing coffee.